jt14den/better-research-software/episodes/02-version-control.md

 `git branch` is a command used to manage branches.
 We'll discuss branches later on in the course.
-This command ensures the branch we are working on is called "main".
+We saw this command during setup and earlier in this episode - it ensures the branch we are working on is called "main".
 This will be the default branch of the project for everyone working on it.

 ```bash